 Today’s cookies are made with sugar, spice, and everything nice!
-These cookies most definitely taste like Christmas.
+These brown sugar and spice cookies most definitely taste like Christmas.
 They are comprised of dark brown sugar, cinnamon, and ginger.
 My oldest son told me these cookies were “legit” when he took his first sampling.
 I think I would have to agree.

 - 3/4 cup butter, softened